oracle-devrel/technology-engineering/app-dev/ai-cloud-services/oracle-digital-assistant/templates/README.md

 # Oracle Digital Assistant Templates

 Oracle Digital Assistant templates create a quick start for particular use cases.
 Check out the following templates: the Concierge Template.

 The Concierge Template is a skill for quickly setting up a Knowledge bot.

+# When to use this asset?

+# How to use this asset?

 # License